santiag0m/IBIO4680/04-Hybrid/Readme.md

 ### Creating a blended image

 In this section you need to play with the Gaussian Pyramid as well as the Laplacian Pyramid.
- - Gaussian Pyramid: Apply Gaussian filter over image, then downsample by a factor of 2.
+ - **Gaussian Pyramid**: Apply Gaussian filter over image, then downsample by a factor of 2.

      Pseudocode: `pyramid_down = downsampling(gauss_filter(image), factor=2)`

- - Laplacian Pyramid: A level in Laplacian Pyramid is formed by the difference between that level in Gaussian Pyramid and expanded version of its upper level in Gaussian Pyramid.
+ - **Laplacian Pyramid**: A level in Laplacian Pyramid is formed by the difference between that level in Gaussian Pyramid and expanded version of its upper level in Gaussian Pyramid.

      Psudocode: `Subtract(image, pyramid_up(pyramid_down(image)))`

-     ((Watch out how negative values are handled))
+     _((Watch out how negative values are handled))_

-In order to create a blended image all you need to do is
+In order to create a blended image:
-  1. Merge (concatenate halves) the two images in a low resolution pyramid
+  1. Merge (concatenate halves) the two images in a low resolution pyramid.
-  2. Gaussian Pyramid up
+  2. Gaussian Pyramid up.
-  3. Add the corresponding half Laplacian Pyramid
+  3. Add the corresponding Laplacian Pyramid.
   4. Repeat 2-3 until reach optimal size.

 With/without pyramid blending: